 Anchor text is the text that’s underlined (or highlighted in some other way) in a link.
 Best practices for anchor text optimization suggest that you should sound natural and provide value to users.
 So, instead of linking every instance of your event name in a post to your event site, only do it where it would deliver value to the reader.
 For instance, if you’re asking them to go to the site and register, that would be a good place to link from.

 Simply put, your anchor text should be natural, versatile, and relevant to the content.
 Anchor text like Click here to book a ticket might’ve worked back in the day but You can book a ticket at our event page is more explanatory (and natural sounding) than the former.
+See this Anchor Text Optimization Guide for more help maximizing links on your site.

 #3: Social Search Engines